efrecon/gh-runner-krunvm/README.md

 [krunvm]. [krunvm] creates [microVM]s, so the project enables fully isolated [runners] inside your infrastruture, as opposed to [solutions] based on Kubernetes or Docker containers.
-MicroVMs boot fast, providing an experience close to running containers. [krunvm] creates and starts VM based on the multi-platform OCI [images][image] created for this project.
+MicroVMs boot fast, providing an experience close to running containers. [krunvm] creates and starts VMs based on the multi-platform OCI [images][image] created for this project.

   [self]: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners